passcod/in-the-pale-darkness-of-dawn/naema/002-jeira.md

 "Sit down, please," she implores him after they've been greeted.
 "You look like you need a rest.
 Please."

-A grateful smile and words of thanks, yet they soon get through the ceremony.
+A grateful smile and words of thanks, yet they soon get through the ceremony, and the flimsiwork that was the entire point of the exercise.

 Beca hooks their arm into hers as they walk out.